black-studio/black-studio-tinymce-widget/readme.txt

 * Insert images, videos, and other media from WordPress Media Library
 * Insert links to existing WordPress pages/posts or external resources
 * Support for shortcodes, smilies and embed in widget text (including preview)
+* Support for the Block-based Widgets Editor introduced with WordPress 5.8
 * Support for Customizer with live preview and quick edit
 * Support for widgets accessibility mode
 * Compatible with multi-site (WordPress networks)